vweevers/level-scout/readme.md

 As an example, suppose you have a compound index on the `x` and `y` properties of your entities, resulting in index keys in the form of `[x, y, entity key]`.
 If you search for `x: 20, y: { gte: 5 }`, scout combines those predicates to a key range like `gte: [20, 5], lte: [20, undefined]`.
 But if you search for `x: { gte: 5 }, y: 20`, scout produces a ranged stream for `x` and filters that by `y`.
 Basically, scout can combine zero or more equality predicates with zero or one non-equality predicates, in the order of the index properties (so a compound "x, y" index is not the same as a "y, x" index).
 And maybe more in the future, if something like a "skip scan" is implemented.

-This is experimental.
-API is unstable, documentation missing, terminology possibly garbled.
-Requires sublevel and leveldown (there are some unresolved issues with other backends like memdown).
+Note: the API and dependencies are unstable, documentation is missing, terminology possibly garbled. <strike>Requires sublevel and leveldown (there are some unresolved issues with other backends like memdown).</strike> **Requires `leveldown >= 1.0.0` or `level/memdown#v1.0.2`, and JSON value encoding.
+Incompatible with `level-sublevel`.**

 ## Quick overview